packagecontrol/st-package-reviewer-action/README.md

 GitHub Action for reviewing package control channel changes.

+## Action releases

+It's recommended to create releases using semantically versioned tags – for example, v1.1.3 – and keeping major (v1) and minor (v1.1) tags current to the latest appropriate commit.

 ## Example workflow

 Below is an example workflow for running this action.